warrior-cultures-and-training

 Though the samurai class was abolished in 1871 during the Meiji Restoration, the tea culture they cultivated did not disappear.
 The iemoto system (hereditary headship of tea schools) preserved the traditions, and the descendants of samurai families became prominent tea teachers.
 During the 20th century, tea was promoted both within Japan and abroad as a quintessential Japanese art form embodying the nation's spirit.

 Samurai tea culture has reached far beyond Japan.
 International tea enthusiasts study under Urasenke masters, and exhibitions of samurai tea utensils appear in museums worldwide.
-For further reading, see the Metropolitan Museum’s overview of Japanese tea ceremony and the Japan Guide’s detailed history of the tea ceremony.
+The Metropolitan Museum of Art offers an excellent overview of the Japanese tea ceremony, while Japan Guide provides a detailed historical timeline.
+For those interested in the philosophical underpinnings, the Stanford Encyclopedia of Philosophy discusses Japanese aesthetics and the concept of wabi-sabi.
 Academic works such as The Japanese Tea Ceremony: Cha-no-Yu and the Zen Art of Mindfulness by A.L.
-Sadler offer deeper insights into the samurai’s role.
+Sadler and Tea in Japan: Essays on the History of Chanoyu edited by Paul Varley offer deeper insights into the samurai's role.

 Conclusion: The Warrior's Quiet Gift